 Then head over to McCoy Station.
 It’s time to go to the top!

 The Panorama Gondola to the summit of Mammoth Mountain offers 360-degree views of the Eastern Sierra and the classic Mammoth Lakes skyline—the Minarets.
 From the summit, all of the runs off the face of the mountain are black and double black diamond runs.
 If you’re an advanced rider and ready for it, take either Climax or Cornice Bowl back to McCoy Station and ride back to the top.
 Or you can venture off the backside for an easier ride down Upper Road Runner and down toward Chairs 13 and 14.

 Where to Grab Lunch on the Slopes

 At the Outpost, located at the base of Chairs 13 and 14, you’ll find a laid back vibe reminiscent of a small family-owned ski resort.
-The outdoor seating is perfect to spread out and enjoy lunch in the sunshine.
+The outdoor seating is perfect to spread out and enjoy a grilled sandwich or craft brew in the sunshine.
 You’ll even have front row seats to the backside slopes and Hemlock Ridge as your lunchtime entertainment.

 Afternoon Skiing at Mammoth Mountain